Large scale structure prior knowledge in the dark siren method: Methodology

 The ratio function of this particular line of sight represents well the fact that we get different results for different values of $h$.
 However, the overall structure of the features is preserved.
 Given that the postprocessing seems to induce just as much change in the ratio function as a change in $h$ and the fact that the power spectrum is precise to about $10\%$, we conclude that the $h$ dependence is subdominant and acceptably negligible to within our current level of precision.
 To remove any remaining dependence on $h$, we marginalize over $h \in \mathcal{H}$.
 We reconstruct the line of sight using the average ratio function

 Therefore, strong features survive this average if they appear independently of $h$.
 Their amplitude is moderated by that average.
 We plot an example line of sight for these values of $h$ with the corresponding average and $1\sigma$ contours in Fig.\,\ref{fig:Cosmology_dependent_R}.
 It should be noted that in applying this average, we have used a much narrower prior on $h$ than \texttt{gwcosmo} does.
 Indeed, the later assumes the conservative prior $h\in[0.2,1.4]$.
 Given, that this information only feeds in a fraction of the galaxy data, for which there is evidence that $h$ is consistent with the prior $\mathcal{H}$ \cite{DESI:2024mwx}, we do not expect this to affect significantly our conclusions.
 Another possibility is for each pixel and at each redshift, to take the minimum on $h$ of $R(h,z)$.
 In this way, one ensures to take the most conservative prior on structure.
 Alternatively, one may divide the ratio excess from unity by a number larger than 1 to suppress the amplitude of the ratio function.
 This would also result in a more conservative estimate on structure.
+Note that this is the analogue of assuming a smaller minimum bias treshold for the calculation of $\sigma\e{g}$ but applied to the results of variance completion instead of the input.

 Here we have discussed the cosmology dependence of the ratio function and marginalized over the remaining dependence.
 This allows us to construct a line of sight redshift prior based on variance completion and combine with GW data to extract the Hubble constant, as discussed in the next sections.